Crates.io | sf-api |

 "password",

-let login_respone = session.login().await.unwrap();
+let gs = session.game_state().unwrap();

-let best_description = "I love sushi!".to_string();
+let new_description = "I love sushi!".to_string();

-let response = session
+let gs = session

-.send_command(&Command::SetDescription {
+.send_command(Command::SetDescription {

-description: best_description.clone(),
+description: new_description.clone(),

 })